Tomiinek/Star_Tracker/README.md

 * **16×2 LCD** (without I2C module)
 * **10k Potentiometer**
 * **IR receiver**
 * **Remote control**, you can use your favourite one you use for TV or you can use any other for makers!
+This repo settings match with a [remote control](https://www.makeblock.com/project/me-ir-remote-controller) by Makeblock.
 * Some kind of **transistor**, e. g. *BC337* and suitable resistor, e. g. *1k ohms*
 * **Bunch of wires and connectors**